MyKo101/Thesis/thesis.knit.md

 # How unmeasured confounding in a competing risks setting can affect treatment effect estimates in observational studies {#chap-Conf-CR}
 *MA Barrowman, N Peek, M Lambie, GP Martin, M Sperrin*
+\chaptermark{Competing Risks and Unmeasured Confounding}
+Last updated: 21 Apr

 Published as: **MA Barrowman**, N Peek, M Lambie et al, How unmeasured confounding in a competing risks setting can affect treatment effect estimates in observational studies, BMC Medical Research Methodology (2019) doi: [10.1186/s12874-019-0808-7](https://doi.org/10.1186/s12874-019-0808-7)

 ## Abstract {-}

-### Background
+### Background {-}
 Analysis of competing risks is commonly achieved through a cause specific or a subdistribution framework using Cox or Fine & Gray models, respectively.
 The estimation of treatment effects in observational data is prone to unmeasured confounding which causes bias.
 There has been limited research into such biases in a competing risks framework.

-### Methods
+### Methods {-}
 We designed simulations to examine bias in the estimated treatment effect under Cox and Fine & Gray models with unmeasured confounding present.
 We varied the strength of the unmeasured confounding (i.e. the unmeasured variable's effect on the probability of treatment and both outcome events) in different scenarios.

-### Results
+### Results {-}
 In both the Cox and Fine & Gray models, correlation between the unmeasured confounder and the probability of treatment created biases in the same direction (upward/downward) as the effect of the unmeasured confounder on the event-of-interest.
 The association between correlation and bias is reversed if the unmeasured confounder affects the competing event.
 These effects are reversed for the bias on the treatment effect of the competing event and are amplified when there are uneven treatment arms.

-### Conclusion
+### Conclusion {-}
 The effect of unmeasured confounding on an event-of-interest or a competing event should not be overlooked in observational studies as strong correlations can lead to bias in treatment effect estimates and therefore cause inaccurate results to lead to false conclusions.
 This is true for cause specific perspective, but moreso for a subdistribution perspective.
 This can have ramifications if real-world treatment decisions rely on conclusions from these biased results.
 Graphical visualisation to aid in understanding the systems involved and potential confounders/events leading to sensitivity analyses that assumes unmeasured confounders exists should be performed to assess the robustness of results.

+### Supplementary Material {-}

+Supplementary Material is in Appendix \@ref(chap-Conf-CR-supp)

 ## Background

 Well-designed observation studies permit researchers to assess treatment effects when randomisation is not feasible.
 This may be due to cost, suspected non-equipoise treatments or any number of other reasons [1].
 While observational studies minimise these issues by being cheaper to run and avoiding randomisation (which, although unknown at the time, may prescribe patients to worse treatments), they are potentially subject to issues such as unmeasured confounding and increased possibility of competing risks (where multiple clinically relevant events occur).
 Although these issues can arise in any study, Randomised Controlled Trials (RCTs) attempt to mitigate these effects by using randomisation of treatment and strict inclusion/exclusion criteria.
 However, the estimated treatment effects from RCTs are of potentially limited generalisability, accessibility and implementability [2].

 A confounder is a variable that is a common cause of both treatment and outcome.
 For example, a patient with a high Body Mass Index (BMI) is more likely to be prescribed statins [3], but are also more likely to suffer a cardiovascular event.
 These treatment decisions can be affected by variables that are not routinely collected (such as childhood socio-economic status or the severity of a comorbidity [4].
 Therefore, if these variables are omitted form (or unavailable for) the analysis of treatment effects in observational studies, then they can bias inferences [5].
-As well as having a direct effect on the event-of-interest, confounders (along with other covariates) can also have further reaching effects on a patient’s health by changing the chances of having a competing event.
+As well as having a direct effect on the event-of-interest, confounders (along with other covariates) can also have further reaching effects on a patient's health by changing the chances of having a competing event.
 Patients who are more likely to have a competing event are less likely to have an event-of-interest, which can affect inferences from studies ignoring the competing event.
-In the above BMI example, a high BMI can also increase a patient’s likelihood of developing (and thus dying from) cancer [6].
+In the above BMI example, a high BMI can also increase a patient's likelihood of developing (and thus dying from) cancer [6].

 The issue of confounding in observational studies has been researched previously [7,8,9], where it has been consistently shown that unmeasured confounding is likely to occur within these natural datasets and that there is poor reporting of this, even after the introduction of the The Strengthening the Reporting of Observational Studies in Epidemiology (STROBE) Guidelines [10, 11].
 Hence, it is widely recognised that sensitivity analyses are vital within the observational setting [12].
 However these previous studies do not extend this work into a competing risk setting, meaning research in this space is lacking [13], particularly where the presence of a competing event can affect the rate of occurrence of the event-of-interest.
 These issues will commonly occur in elderly and comorbid patients where treatment decisions are more complex.
 As the elderly population grows, the clinical community needs to understand the optimal way to treat patients with complex conditions; here, causal relationships between treatment and outcome need to account for competing events appropriately.